apache/apisix/README.md

 Do not need to fill the user name and password, log in directly.

 The dashboard only allows 127.0.0.1 by default, and you can modify `allow_admin` in `conf/config.yaml` by yourself, to list the list of IPs allowed to access.

-We provide an online dashboard [demo version](http://apisix.iresty.com), make it easier for you to understand APISIX.

 ## Benchmark